 Each book sequence involves: reading, text analysis, vocabulary investigations, key grammatical skills, drafting, writing and publishing.
 We usually spend between 3-4 weeks on each text.

-As writing was the area of learning most affected during the periods of home learning, it is now a school priority.
+As writing was the area of learning most affected during the periods of home learning, it continues to be a school priority.
 In class, we will be focusing on spelling, punctuation and grammar - not just during English lessons, but across the curriculum.

 In addition to the daily English lessons, there are regular comprehension and grammar lessons.

 Please make sure that spellings are practised well and displayed somewhere at home.